jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_clusters_nonpreferrednode.md

 When the alarm is raised

-* View the SQL Server \| Support Services Drilldown \| Cluster Services page to see which SQL Server cluster group is not running on its preferred cluster node.
+* Open the **SQL Server \| Support Services drilldown \| Cluster Services page** to see which SQL Server cluster group is not running on its preferred cluster node.
 * Consider moving that cluster group to its preferred node.

 {% include links.html %}